Out-Law Analysis | 01 Jul 2019 | 3:37 pm | 4 min. read

 Dorian Rees is a corporate law expert and Susan Kinlan a trainee solicitor at Pinsent Masons, the law firm behind Out-Law.

-Editor's note 05/07/2019: This article has been updated to reflect the delay in the opening of the new CRBO.
+Editor's note 14/11/2019: This article has been updated to reflect the latest developments in respect of timeframes for disclosure.